What Are People's Actual Utility Functions in Budget Aggregation?: Individual polls: algorithms and results

-Our original plan was to partition the participants into three groups: the "$\ell_1$ people" (those whose preferences are based on $\ell_1$ metric), the "$\ell_2$ people", and the "Leontief people".
+Our original plan was to partition the participants into four groups: the "$\ell_1$ people" (those whose preferences are based on $\ell_1$ metric), the "$\ell_2$ people", the "Leontief people" and the "KL people".
 To our surprise and dismay, most participants did not belong to any of these groups!

-To understand why, note that a person whose preferences are based on $\ell_1$ will always prefer the allocation that is better according to $\ell_1$ to the allocation that is better according to some other metric (and worse according to $\ell_1$).
-However, in the two polls involving $\ell_1$, only less than 10\% of the participants chose the $\ell_1$-preferred allocation in 100\% of the pairs.
-Similar results were observed for the other two utility models.
-Even when we required only 90\% or 80\% consistency, the number of consistent participants in each poll remained below 41\%.
-Further comparison results can be found in \Cref{tab:summary_preferences_percent_counts_total}, which shows that at higher thresholds of agreement (80\%, 90\%, 100\%), no model consistently dominates.
-Support for each option drops sharply at these levels, indicating that there is no universally preferred metric.\\
+To understand why, note that a person whose preferences are based on some utility model $U$ will always prefer the allocation that is better according to $U$ to the allocation that is better according to some other metric (and worse according to $U$).
+However, in all six polls, over $70\%$ of the subjects did not choose consistently according to any of the two metrics.
+For example, in the $\ell_1$ vs. Leontief polls, $25$ out of $32$ subjects ($78\%$) chose the $\ell_1$-preferred option in some pairs and the Leontief-preferred option in other pairs.
+Even if we allow one mistake (i.e., require only $90\%$ consistency), about $66\%$ of the subjects are inconsistent (see \Cref{tab:summary_preferences_3}, \Cref{tab:summary_preferences_4}, \Cref{tab:summary_preferences_5} in \Cref{app:comparing-two-utility-models} for complete results).

-Moreover, out of the 251 total participants, 34 completed all three relevant polls.
-Among them, 9 participants consistently selected the option aligned with the $\ell_1$ metric, 2 preferred $\ell_2$, and 10 favored the Leontief ratio.
-Surprisingly, 12 participants exhibited non-transitive preferences --- that is, they selected a different preferred metric in each of the three surveys.
-For instance, one participant favored $\ell_1$ over Leontief in the first poll, choosing the $\ell_1$ option in 80\% of the comparisons.
-In the second poll, they preferred $\ell_2$ over $\ell_1$, selecting $\ell_2$ in 70\% of the cases.
-However, in the third poll, they reversed again, favoring Leontief over $\ell_2$ in 60\% of the comparisons.
-A detailed summary of metric-based comparisons can be found in Appendix~\ref{appendix:metrics}.

-We concluded that none of the three utility models we checked can adequately explain people's preferences.
-We could go on and check other specific utility models.
-Instead, we decided to take a step backwards and check more general properties of utility models, as we explain in the following subsections.